Hsoto/Getting-and-Cleaning-Data-Course-Project/README.md

 - work with, and
 - clean a data set.

 The goal is to prepare tidy data that can be used for later analysis.
-You will be graded by your peers on a series of yes/no questions related to the project.

 You will be required to submit:
 1) a tidy data set as described below,